seedstack/website/content/docs/getting-started/project-types/function.md

 To create a reusable function project from scratch, execute the following command:

-    mvn org.seedstack.tools:seedstack-maven-plugin:scaffold-project -Dtype=function
+    mvn org.seedstack:seedstack-maven-plugin:generate-project -Dtype=function

-This will invoke the scaffold-project goal of the SeedStack maven plugin which will select the latest version of the SeedStack distribution and use its **function Maven archetype**.
+This will invoke the generate-project goal of the SeedStack maven plugin which will select the latest version of the SeedStack distribution and use its function Maven archetype.
 The process is interactive and will ask you a few questions about the project to be created.

 # Result